chtzvt/CCDC/Documentation/ESXi.md

 $ sed -i -e ‘3iauth required pam_google_authenticator.so\’ /etc/pam.d/login
 ```

-## ESXi 6.x:

-Add users to exception list:
+##### Remove users from exception list:
-1. Procedure
-2. Browse to the host in the vSphere Web Client inventory.
+1. Browse to the host in the vSphere Web Client inventory.
-3. Click Configure.
+2. Click Configure.
-4. Under System, select Security Profile.
+3. Under System, select Security Profile.
-5. In the Lockdown Mode panel, click Edit.
+4. In the Lockdown Mode panel, click Edit.
-6. Click Exception Users and click the plus icon to add exception users.
+5. Click Exception Users and remove users from the list.

 ##### Get VMID's: